ARMmbed/mbed-tools/CONTRIBUTING.md

 | Deprecation of functionality or interfaces (not actual removal, for this use `.major`).                                 | `.removal` | None            |
 | Changes to the repository that do not impact functionality e.g. build scripts change.                                   | `.misc`    | None            |

+### Commit Hooks

+We use [pre-commit](https://pre-commit.com/) to install and run commit hooks, mirroring the code checks we run in our CI environment.

+The `pre-commit` tool allows developers to easily install git hook scripts which will run on every `git commit`.
+The `.pre-commit-config.yaml` in our repository sets up commit hooks to run pytest, black, mypy and flake8.
+Those checks must pass in our CI before a PR is merged.
+Using commit hooks ensures you can't commit code which violates our style and maintainability requirements.

+To install the commit hooks for the repository, run `pipenv install --dev` then `pipenv shell`, in the `pipenv shell` type `pre-commit install`, the checks will now run automatically every time you try to `git commit` to the repository.

 ## Merging the Pull Request

 When merging the pull request we will normally squash merge the changes give it a title which provides context to